See what it's like to study art at Washburn!

 Twiggy Boden, Adjunct Professor

-High School Art Teachers share their thoughts and respond to questions by WU Art Education students.
+High School Art Teachers share their best lesson plan ideas with WU Art Education students (and each other!).
+No need to bring anything, just come and share your expertise.
 Open to high school students considering a career in art education.

 Deena Amont, Professor